 - use fixed-fractional position sizing, based on the 20-day average trading range

-- invest any unused capital in U.S. treasuries
+- invest any unused capital in TuringTrader's Buoy portfolio

 Most of these rules are taken verbatim from Clenow's Stocks on the Move strategy.
-We therefore recommend reading Clenow's book to better understand the strategy's rationale, and checking the C# source code in the TuringTrader.org open-source repository.
+We recommend reading Clenow's book to understand the strategy's rationale better.

-Expanding upon Clenow's work, we made additions to the money-management to prevent the following issues: concentration in too few assets, taking excessive total portfolio risk, and holding idle cash.
-These proprietary changes lead to an overall more even-keeled behavior.
+Expanding upon Clenow's work, we improved the money management to remedy the following issues: concentration in too few assets, taking excessive total portfolio risk, and holding idle cash.
+These proprietary changes lead to a much more even-keeled behavior and significantly higher returns.

-Stocks on the Loose typically allocates 100% of its capital towards a set of 3 to 6 stocks.
-In more turbulent times, stocks are gradually replaced with an ETF representing U.S. Treasury bonds.
+Stocks on the Loose typically allocates 70% to 100% of its capital towards a set of 3 to 5 stocks.
+In more turbulent times, the strategy rotates into a managed bond portfolio.

 With this allocation, the portfolio bears significant concentration risk, in addition to the market risk.
-Nonetheless, the portfolio's beta is below 0.5, thanks to the strategy's timely active management.
+Nonetheless, the portfolio's beta is around 0.3, thanks to the strategy's timely active management.

 Returns & Volatility

-Over a full economic cycle, Stocks on the Loose outperforms the S&P 500 by a wide margin.
+Over the entire economic cycle, Stocks on the Loose outperforms the S&P 500 by a wide margin.
 Further, the portfolio beats the S&P 500 in many years, even outside of recessions.